hazeez/study/docs/exercises/exercise06.md

 # Confidence level Vs the accuracy of estimation of the population mean

-Does the more the confidence level in the confidence interval mean more the accurate prediction of the estimation of the population mean?
+Does higher the confidence level in the confidence interval mean more the accurate prediction of the estimation of the population mean?

 ## Confidence Interval